 Dara has hosted 18 successful series of the comedy panel game Mock the Week for the BBC, and recently hosted BBC Two’s reboot of Robot Wars.
 He also hosted BBC Two’s The Apprentice: You’re Fired for three years.

 Dara is also one of the most sought-after award show hosts in Britain, and regularly hosts the BAFTA Games Awards.

 Dara’s latest tour Voice of Reason has been performed across the globe, touring in the UK and Ireland, Scandinavia, mainland Europe, Australia, and the Middle East.
 It was filmed by the BBC in 2020 for a live stand-up special that was broadcast on New Year’s Day.

 Dara released the bestselling book Tickling the English in 2009, and more recently his non-fiction children’s book about space, Beyond the Sky, was nominated for Best Book with Facts at the 2018 Blue Peter Book Awards.
 In 2018 Dara wrote the follow up book, Secret Science – The Amazing World Beyond your Eyes, which was received with great critical acclaim.
-2020 see the release of Dara’s third children’s book Is There Anybody Out There again with Scholastic.
+2020 sees the release of Dara’s third children’s book Is There Anybody Out There, again with Scholastic.